Monday, May 24, 2021

 14. Mahadev Deka - Bodybuilder

-15. Mahendra Mohan Choudhry - Fourth chief minister of Assam
+15. Mahendra Mohan Choudhry - Fourth Chief Minister of Assam, Bharat

 16. Parbati Charan Das - First Kargil martyr